Table of Contents

 "CosineRelevancyPostResultProcessor"

-This pipeline removes duplicates from the result set prior to relevancy ranking.
+This pipeline removes duplicates before applying relevancy ranking.

 Query Processors

-Query Processors operate queries.
-The exact field they operate on depends on how they are deployed.
+Query Processors modify queries.
+The field they operate on depends on where they are deployed.

 Pipeline Reads Updates